Commonwealth Local Government Forum

 The Commonwealth Local Government Forum (CLGF) is a global local government organisation, bringing together local authorities, their national associations and the ministries responsible for local government in the member countries of the Commonwealth.
 CLGF works with national and local governments to support the development of democratic values and good local governance and is the associated organisation officially recognised by Commonwealth Heads of Government as the representative body for local government in the Commonwealth.

 CLGF is unique in bringing together central, provincial and local spheres of government involved in local government policy and decision-making.
 CLGF members include local government associations, individual local authorities, ministries dealing with local government, and research and professional organisations who work with local government.
 Practitioner to practitioner support is at the core of CLGF's work across the Commonwealth and within the region, using CLGF's own members to support others both within and between regions.

-The Commonwealth Journal of Local Governance exist under the support of the Commonwealth Local Government Forum.
+The Commonwealth Journal of Local Governance exists with the support of the Commonwealth Local Government Forum.

 History

 CLGF was founded in 1995 and its establishment was endorsed by Commonwealth Heads of Government at their meeting in New Zealand later that year.
 It has received further endorsement at subsequent Commonwealth Heads of Government Meetings and in 2003 was given official recognition as an associated Commonwealth organisation of elected representatives.
 At the 2005 Commonwealth Local Government Conference held in Aberdeen, the members of CLGF endorsed the Aberdeen Agenda: Commonwealth principles for local democracy and good governance which we're endorsed later that year by the Commonwealth Heads of Government Meeting held in Malta, and in 2013 incorporated in the Charter of the Commonwealth.

+In 2025 the Forum celebrated its 30th anniversary by profiling thirty of its members.
+Esther Sagawa from Malawi was chosen together with 29 others.